• No one becomes a stage hypnotist sitting in a classroom.

 In 1992, I was in South Africa performing comedy magic with juggler Fred Anderson and puppeteer Bob Hartman in a theatre show called “Laugh America.”
 When the show ended each night, I invited the audience to stay in the theatre for a hypnosis show that puppeteer, Bob Hartman, was developing.

-I watched Bob succeed and also have challenging shows.
+I watched Bob succeed and also have tough shows.
 Watching his hard shows gave me the courage to practice.
-I saw that I was allowed to have trying shows, too.
+I saw that I was allowed to have tough shows, too.

 I returned to the USA and began developing my show earnestly.
 I had some challenging shows, but I grew and succeeded.
 The hard shows are part of the process, and you may – or may not – have a difficult show while you are at Bootcamp, but someone else will, and it will give you the strength to keep going.